Detection rules schema¶

 None |

-Raw YARA rule name (duplicated in title for the contract). |
+Raw YARA rule name (also stored in title). |

 is_private |